tryphe/trader/doc/commands.md

 A note about markets
 --------------------
-There is two accepted formats for markets.
+There is two accepted market formats for any exchange.
 They are `BASE-QUOTE` and `BASE_QUOTE` where BASE is the base currency, BTC, and QUOTE is the quote currency, LTC.
 For example, this means that if you have the market `BTC-LTC`, this means that `1 LTC = x BTC`, where `x` is the market price of `BTC-LTC`.
+You can also enter `BTC_LTC` and get the same result.

 Main bot commands
 -----------------